Zensey/go-archetype-project/README.md

+Run the service with

+* `make docker-build`

-To run the service use
+To reset the database run

-* make docker-build
+* `make docker-db-reset`

-Request samples can be seen in `update-balance.http`.
-They could be run from GoLand / Idea IDE.
+Request samples can be seen in `update-balance.http` and could be run from GoLand / Idea IDE.